-government guaranteed loans.
+SBA 7(a) Loans Receivable, Subject to Secured Borrowings-These loans receivable represent the government guaranteed portion of loans which were sold with the proceeds received from the sale reflected as secured borrowings-government guaranteed loans.
 There is no credit risk associated with these loans since the SBA has guaranteed payment of the principal.
 In order to determine the estimated fair value of these loans receivable, we use a present value technique for the anticipated future cash flows taking into consideration the lack of credit risk.
-At March 31, 2020, our assumptions included discount rates ranging from 5.25% to 6.00% and prepayment rates ranging from and 11.77% to 16.80%.
+At June 30, 2020, our assumptions included discount rates ranging from 5.75% to 6.00% and prepayment rates ranging from and 11.77% to 16.80%.
 At December 31, 2019, our assumptions included discount rates ranging from 6.75% to 7.50% and prepayment rates ranging from 11.77% to 16.80%.

-Mortgages Payable-The fair values of mortgages payable are estimated based on current interest rates available for debt instruments with similar terms.
-The fair value of our mortgages payable is sensitive to fluctuations in interest rates.
-Discounted cash flow analysis is generally used to estimate the fair value of our mortgages payable, using a rate of 2.75% and 3.67% at March 31, 2020 and December 31, 2019, respectively.
+Mortgage Payable-The fair value of our mortgage payable is estimated based on current interest rates available for debt instruments with similar terms.
+The fair value of our mortgage payable is sensitive to fluctuations in interest rates.
+Discounted cash flow analysis is generally used to estimate the fair value of our mortgage payable, using a rate of 3.86% and 3.67% at June 30, 2020 and December 31, 2019, respectively.

 Junior Subordinated Notes-The fair value of the junior subordinated notes is estimated based on current interest rates available for debt instruments with similar terms.
 Discounted cash flow analysis is generally used to estimate the fair value of our junior subordinated notes.
-The rate used was 5.70% and 6.16% at March 31, 2020 and December 31, 2019, respectively.
+The rate used was 4.55% and 6.16% at June 30, 2020 and December 31, 2019, respectively.